andrewspinks/PactSwiftExample/README.md

 ### Add the PactConsumerSwift library to your project
 - Add `github "DiUS/pact-consumer-swift` to your Cartfile
 - Follow the Carthage guidelines for building and adding a framework with Carthage: [Carthage](https://github.com/Carthage/Carthage)
-- Add the `PactConsumerSwift.framework`, `Alamofire.framework` and `BrightFutures.framework` to your test target
+- Add the `PactConsumerSwift.framework` to your test target
 - For iOS projects, you must add a run script to copy the frameworks to the correct location.
 See the Carthage documentation for more info.

 #### Setup your Test Target to run the pact server before the tests are run